claus-codes/tutorials/README.md

 const immutableValue = 'I cannot be overwritten';
 immutableValue = 'This will not work'; // This will throw an Error
 ```
-The [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) keyword creates a *constant value*, which acts like a variable but it's value cannot be changed after it's declaration.
+The [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) keyword creates a *constant variable*, also know simply as a *constant*.
+A constant variable's value cannot be changed after it's declaration.

 When it is known that a value will not change during execution, it is preferred to use `const` over `let`.